nesi/puppet-puppet/README.markdown

 ### Troubleshooting

+If there are existing configuration files for the puppetmaster for PuppetDB (i.e. `routes.yaml` and `puppetdb.conf`), the PuppetDB service must be running for the puppetmaster service to start correctly.
+If PuppetDB is not currently in a running state, these files must be removed, or moved to a backup.
+This may involve running the `puppetdb ssl-setup` command to install correct certificates to the PuppetDB service.

 If the Puppetmaster Rack application won't start, it may have [improperly generated SSL certificates](https://ask.puppetlabs.com/question/365/bad-certificate-error-after-installing-puppetmaster-passenger-on-ubuntu-1204/), which is often caused by changing a server's hostname or the servername of an Apache application.
 When bootstrapping a puppetmaster the resolution is to stop Apache and the Puppetmaster application, delete the puppet SSL store, regenerate the SSL store, and then restart the Apache web service.
 This issue is often arises when puppetdb is installed.
 As root execute the following commands (omit puppetdb commands if it's not installed):

 ```